thriveweb/adapta/content/pages/home.md

 list_items:
   list_item_1: UPVC connector to take 90/100mm stormwater pipes
   list_item_2: Special locking device - lock into concrete
-  list_item_3: Heavy-duty galvanized steel and designed to AS3500 & AS2876
+  list_item_3: Heavy-duty galvanised steel and designed to AS3500 & AS2876
   list_item_4: Quick and easy to install
   list_item_5: Fits all kerb and channel profiles
   list_item_6: Largest range available - 12 models